Meditation for Tinnitus: A Powerful Tool

 Attentional controlThe PFC plays a role in directing attention away from tinnitus sounds, reducing their perceived loudness by shifting focus to other stimuli or tasks.

-Cognitive strategies The PFC enables individuals to employ cognitive strategies such as mindfulness or cognitive behavioral techniques to cope with tinnitus, which may lead to a reduction in perceived loudness.
+Cognitive strategies The PFC enables individuals to employ cognitive strategies such as mindfulness or cognitive behavioral techniques to cope with tinnitus, which leads to a reduction in perceived loudness.

 HabituationThrough repeated exposure and habituation, the PFC facilitates the brain's ability to adapt to tinnitus sounds, resulting in decreased attention and reduced perceived loudness over time.